Which ethics committee should I apply to?

 If research is exempt from formal approval under the following criteria, it is still expected that UCL researchers will abide by the appropriate ethical guidelines of their discipline.

 Department Heads have final judgment as to whether a particular activity should be exempt from the requirement for approval by the UCL Ethics Committee.
-But note that the exemptions do not apply to research involving vulnerable participants (e.g. mental patients, prisoners), children, fetuses, pregnant women or human in vitro fertilization.
+But note that the exemptions do not apply to research involving vulnerable participants as defined in our guidelines.

 Exemption from approval by the UCL Ethics Committee DOES NOT IMPLY that the research is also exempt from registration with the UCL Data Protection Officer nor from UCL Risk Assessment procedures.